Servamp: Manga

-Strike Tanaka began publishing Servamp in the first issue of Media Factory's Monthly Comic Gene magazine on June 15, 2011, where it was first tentatively titled Eve and Servamps.
-The chapters from the magazine have been collected into nineteen tankōbon that have been released by Kadokawa.
-In July, 2014 Seven Seas Entertainment announced it had licensed the series for publication in North America.
-Seventeen adapted English-language manga volumes have been released, with more announced.
+Strike Tanaka began publishing Servamp in the first issue of Media Factory's Monthly Comic Gene magazine on June 15, 2011 to December 13, 2024, where it was first tentatively titled Eve and Servamps.
+The chapters from the magazine have been collected into twenty-four tankōbon that have been released by Kadokawa.
+In July 2014 Seven Seas Entertainment announced it had licensed the series for publication in North America.
+Twenty adapted English-language manga volumes have been released, with more announced.
 In addition to print material, the series also inspired six drama CDs, the first of which was released with volume six of the manga in July 2014.
 The manga entered the hiatus in February 2017 due to the author's health.
 She had the intense pain which led to rest and recover.
 The manga resumed on April 15, 2017, after she was recovered from her pain.
+The 24th and final volume was released on December 27, 2024.

 Volume list

 Music

 In addition to drama CDs the series has also produced several character song CDs, as well as an original soundtrack CD.
 In total there have been five character pair CDs, released in 2015, as well as a character song mini-album and an original soundtrack, both of which have been released in October 2016.
 The anime series also had an opening song, "Deal With" by Oldcodex, and an ending song, "Sunlight Avenue" by Takuma Terashima.